• Skip to primary navigation

 A white tray holds graham crackers, gingersnap cookies, and green apple slices.
 They surround a small white bowl full of pumpkin pie cheesecake dip.

-Autumn recipes here we come!
 With the pumpkin puree, maple extract, and pumpkin pie spice this dessert has cozy written all over it.
 The use of cream cheese, vanilla yogurt, and freshly whipped cream help keep the dish light.
-Serve it with apple wedges, cinnamon graham crackers, or gingersnap cookies!

 An overhead shot of a small bowl of pumpkin pie cheesecake dip surrounded by gingersnaps, graham crackers, and apple wedges.
 Everything sits on a white backdrop.